maaz97py/maaz97py/README.md

 ### Hi there 👋

-I am Mohammad Shanawaz Anwar, I am intrested in Machine Learning, Deep Learning, NLP and Data Analytics.
-I like working with data.
+I am Mohammad Shanawaz Anwar, I am a Machine Learning Engineer currently working at SmartBridge, I have been working in this role for the past 8  months.In my role I deal with machine learning, artificial intelligence and data analytics.
+I have worked on BI tools such as Tableau and IBM cognos.

-* :grinning: I am curently working on a Deep Learning project.

-* :grinning: I have worked on many Machine Learning projects.

-* :grinning: I have worked extensively with power BI.

-* :grinning: I am looking for Job opportunities in ML,DL and Data Analytics.

-* :grinning: Looking for greener pastures.

 ## Reach me at: